 Iodine deficiency is a risk factor for thyroid, breast and stomach cancer, and probably prostate cancer too.

-Iodine deficiency is rife in Australia.
-In 2008, the 22nd Australian total diet study reported that between 7% and 84% of various population groups (based on age and gender) had inadequate dietary intakes of iodine.
+Iodine deficiency may be rife in Australia.
+In 2008, the 22nd Australian total diet study reported that between 7 and 84 of various population groups (based on age and gender) had inadequate dietary intakes of iodine.
 The figure increased markedly with increasing age.
-More than 50% of men aged 50 years and older fail to consume the (probably too low) average requirement of 100mcg daily.
+More than 50% of men aged 50 years and older fail to consume the average requirement of 100mcg daily.

 Seafood, eggs, milk, yogurt, and strawberries are said to contain decent amounts of iodine.
 Yet there are no guarantees.
-To test for iodine deficiency is messy, expensive and not particularly accurate.
-We think everyone should supplement with 2 or 3 drops of iodine a day, less if you aren’t yet an adult.
+To test for iodine deficiency is expensive.
+We think nearly everyone should supplement with 2 or 3 drops of iodine a day, less if you aren’t yet an adult.

 There is another holistic reason to supplement with iodine.
 The more iodine deficient a pregnant mother is, the lower the IQ of her baby.
-Holistic doctors and good naturopaths owe it to future generations of Australians to educate everyone, and particularly girls, about iodine.
+So holistic doctors and good naturopaths owe it to future generations of Australians to educate everyone, and particularly girls, about iodine.

 Use greener cleaning products.